readytensor/rt-datasets-multiclass-classification/README.md

 - `datasets` folder contains the datasets used in benchmarking for the Multi-Class Classification category on Ready Tensor.

-  - The `raw` folder contains the original data files from the source (see attributions below).
-The Jupyter notebook file within each dataset folder is used to convert the raw data file for each dataset in `raw` folder into the processed CSV form in `processed` folder.
   - `processed` folder contains the processed files.
 These files are used in algorithm evaluations.

     - The CSV file with suffix "\_train.csv" is used for training
     - "\_test.csv" is used for testing (without the targets)
     - "\_test_key.csv" contains the ids and targets for the test data.
 This test key file is used to generate scores by comparing with predictions.